 Photogrammetric elevation data: For elevation data derived using stereo photogrammetry, the horizontal accuracy equates to the horizontal accuracy class that would apply to planimetric data or digital orthophotos produced from the same source imagery, using the same aerial triangulation/INS solution.

-Lidar elevation data: Horizontal error in lidar derived elevation data is largely a function of positional error (as derived from the GNSS), attitude (angular orientation) error (as derived from the INS) and flying altitude, and can be estimated based on these parameters.
-The following equation provides an estimate for the horizontal accuracy for the lidar-derived data set assuming that the positional accuracy of the GNSS, the attitude accuracy of the IMU and the flying altitude are known:
+Lidar elevation data: Horizontal error in lidar derived elevation data is largely a function of positional error (as derived from the Global Navigation Satellite System (GNSS)), attitude (angular orientation) error (as derived from the INS) and flying altitude; and can be estimated based on these parameters.
+The following equation provides an estimate for the horizontal accuracy for the lidar-derived data set assuming that the positional accuracy of the GNSS, the attitude accuracy of the Inertial Measurement Unit (IMU) and the flying altitude are known:

 Lidar Horizontal Error RMSEr≈GNSS positional error2+tan(IMU error)0.55894170x flying altitude2